secmff/my_entry/README.md

 ```
 One for the `redis` servers and one for the front-end machine.
 When you change these to eq.
 5 times it is possible to: `vagrant up front04` and `vagrant up front05`.
 These will then help run the application.
 In the file: `modules/frontend/manifests/init.pp` the virtual IP addresses are defined.
 So more can be added there.

+## Mail setup ##

+The application must be able to send mail.
+Unfortunately setting this up dependents highly on specific network setup.
+So I've simply installed a postfix server that uses MX records to deliver the mail.
+In normal use I would configure the mail to work together with the existing mail infrastructure. (or set one up)

+Note that my provider blocks outgoing SMTP traffic (bastards) so this solution doesn't work for me.
+YMMV.

 ## issues I ran into ##

 * The application uses `redis` which is not cluster capable. solved